 9. Compost It

 If you have to go plastic for bin bags for safety purposes, opt for the compostable option.
-And if you have food waste or coffee grinds waste, pick up some recycled paper bags or tell your colleagues to BYO container to take them home in for use in the garden compost.
-Everyone is a winner!
+And if you have food waste or coffee grinds waste, pick up some recycled paper bags or tell your colleagues to BYO container to take them home for use in the garden compost.
+Everyone's a winner!

 Photo credit: Feature image Dan Rogers